dmorse/pscfpp/README.md

 ## Compiling

+The PSCF source code is written using C++ as the primary language, with CUDA used in some programs for GPU acceleration.
+PSCF is only provided in source file format, and so must be compiled from source.

+The build system used to compile and install PSCF relies on standard unix utilities that are available on any linux system.
+To compile and run this or other unix software on Mac OS X, the user must first install the Mac OS X unix command line tools.
+These tools are provided as part of the much larger XCode Mac development environment, but can also be installed separately.

 Complete directions for compiling and installing PSCF are provided in section 2 of the [web manual](<https://dmorse.github.io/pscfpp-man>).
-A brief summary of instructions for compiling, after cloning the git repository and installing all of the required dependencies, is given
+A brief summary is given below of instructions for steps that must be taken after cloning the git repository and installing all of the required dependencies:
-below:

    - Add the pscfpp/bin directory to your linux command search PATH environment variable.
 This is where executables will be installed.